integrtr/game_colorshuffle/README.md

 ## What's it about?

-Use-case: A minimilistic game to play and demonstrate internationalization features of INTEGRTR Translation Hub
+Use-case: A minimilistic game to play and demonstrate internationalization features of [INTEGRTR Translation Hub](https://translate.integrtr.com).
+Check out the [blog here](https://www.integrtr.com/using-translation-hub-with-react/) if you are interested in learning how it was built.

 ![image](https://user-images.githubusercontent.com/65528802/95340001-4cd34280-08d2-11eb-8f1a-343badc68b33.png)